Death of a Dependent - Human Resources at Ohio State

 Within 31 days of your dependent’s death, please submit the Health Election Form along with an obituary or copy of death certificate to terminate your dependent’s enrollment.

-To change or cancel Dependent Group Life Insurance (DGLI), complete the Dependent Group Life Insurance Form.
+To cancel Dependent Group Life Insurance (DGLI), complete the Dependent Group Life Insurance Form.
 To change or cancel Voluntary Group Term Life Insurance (VGTLI), complete the Voluntary Group Life Insurance Form.
 Please note that enrollment and deductions for premiums from your pay will continue until new elections or waivers are submitted.

 If you purchased Voluntary Group Term Life Insurance or Dependent Group Life Insurance for your dependent, a claim must be filed in order to receive the benefit.
 Please contact the Office of Human Resources Customer Service Center for assistance with this process.